Eugene Halliday: Panentheism

 Although he does not seem to have employed the term, Halliday's religious philosophy can be described as one of Panentheism (pan-en-theism, all-within-god), the view that the universe is within God and that God also transcends the universe.
 The term was coined by German idealist philosopher Karl Christian Friedrich Krause (1781–1832).
 Halliday did not hold with the view of pantheism, which sees the universe as identical with God.
 He was well-versed both in comparative religion and the science of his day, and wrote extensively on the relation between the different religions, and between science and religion.
-He often quoted Einstein's famous equation and explained "We all know today, as a matter of fact, not fantasy, that matter can be broken down and demonstrated to be energy".
+He often quoted Einstein's equation and said "We all know today, as a matter of fact, not fantasy, that matter can be broken down and demonstrated to be energy".
 One of the authors he recommended was Alfred North Whitehead, mathematician and philosopher of science, who had noted that the dominant model for the natural world had moved from mechanism to organism during the 19th century.
 In panentheism is found a concept of God in which natural laws and processes are respected.